oogles/jog/docs/topics/builtins.rst

 .. note::

     *All* reporting will be skipped if the test suite fails (as a failure typically means at least some code was not reached, and therefore not covered, so the reports won't necessarily be accurate).
-However, the task can be instructed to display the reports regardless of a failure by calling it with the ``--cover`` switch.
+However, the task can be instructed to display the reports regardless of a failure by calling it with the ``--cover`` switch (also available as ``-c``).
 Alternatively, the ``--report`` switch can be used to skip running the tests again and display the reports from the previous (failed) run.

 ``TestTask`` accepts several of its own arguments, detailed below, but also passes any additional arguments through to the underlying ``manage.py test`` command.
 Assuming the task has been given the name "test" in ``jog.py``, this means you can do any of the following::